tnevolin/FO2FairPlay/README.md

 * All ranged/throwing combat skills base is 30.
 They are useless below that point due to accuracy formula.
 * All ranged/throwing combat skills depends just slightly on AG + PE.
 No more preference for small guns.
-* Speach and Barter now are 10% x CH raising initial and drug induced CH attractiveness.
+* Speach and Barter now are 10% x CH increasing initial and drug induced CH attractiveness.

 # Unarmed attacks